-A trade show is a sponsored event by a trade association for a specific industry.
-This trade show or exhibition is usually intended as a way for companies to gain new clients, investors, and customers.
+A trade association sponsors a trade show for a specific industry.
+This trade show or exhibition is usually intended for companies to gain new clients, investors, and customers.
 It’s also a way for companies, new and established, to promote their products and services among their target audiences.

 How Do You Market a Trade Show?

-For this purpose, companies put on colorful displays and stands at trade shows.
-However, choosing from various types of exhibition stands, colors and marketing slogans is easier said than done.
+For this purpose, companies put on colourful displays and stand at trade shows.
+However, choosing from various exhibition stands, colours and marketing slogans is easier said than done.

-Marketing a trade show requires a lot of hard work, patience and careful planning to attract key niche investors and clients.
+Marketing a trade show requires hard work, patience and careful planning to attract key niche investors and clients.
 Here is a standard approach to market a trade show.